5 Amazing Facts about the Grand Canyon (Will #1 Gross You Out?!)

 2019 was an important year at the Grand Canyon, they celebrated 100 years since becoming a national park!
+We go there daily on our Grand Canyon and Hoover Dam Tour, and are amazed by it on every visit.
 Being one of the United States’ oldest and most spectacular national parks, the Grand Canyon has some crazy facts.
 For example…

 1. There are lizards that shoot blood from their eyes!

 There is a type of lizard called the shorthorn lizard that lives at the Grand Canyon that has evolved a unique defense mechanism: They can shoot blood from their eyes!